aysedeniz09/aysedeniz09.github.io/index.markdown

 You can reach me at aysedlokmanoglu [at] gmail [dot] com or alokman [at] clemson [dot] edu.

-Additional Information: Ayşe is pronounced eye-shea
+Additional Information: Ayşe is pronounced eye-shea.

 <i class="ai ai-google-scholar"></i>